-The answer’s easy – when future returns are going to be fantastic.
-The only problem is, how do you know when future returns are going to be fantastic?
-I mean, was it possible to know that in 1985 we were going to have an amazing, almost seven-fold run up over the next 15 years?
-Or that, in 1999, we were going to go precisely nowhere for more than a decade?
+How do you know when stock market returns are going to be fantastic?
+Was it possible to know, in 1985, that the FTSE 100 was going to have an amazing, almost seven-fold run up over the next 15 years?
+Or that in 1999 the FTSE 100 was going to go precisely nowhere for more than a decade?

 So let’s break that down into two bits.
 One bit is the 100 companies; the other bit is the market value.

 The FTSE 100 is made up of 100 companies like Vodafone, HSBC and BT, some of which are vast, multi-billion pound operations which span the globe and employ tens, if not hundreds of thousands of people.
 Most of them have existed for decades, and some of them have existed for centuries.

 So keep that in your mind – 100 vast companies, multi-billion pound profits, operations all over the globe, and decades of operating history.